Making easter egg crafts? Try something different, like this tissue paper decoupage. Uniquely Eggstrordinary!

 Crumple a sheet of tissue paper and then smooth it back out.
 You can use the color of your choice.

-It can be plain or patterned.
+Easter egg Crafts can be plain or patterned.
 Use several different colors, if you like.
-I used light blue.
+I used light blue for this one.

 Rip the tissue paper into a bunch of small jagged pieces.
 Make sure there are no straight edges.